ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iot/README.md

 The are two important enumerations for that: rooms and functions.

-Rooms are like: living room, bath room, sleeping room.
+Rooms are like: living room, bathroom, sleeping room.
 Functions are like: light, blind, heating.

 Following conditions must be met to get the state in the automatically generated list: